ATX’s Best Places for Cold Treats

 Frost.
 The beautiful displays of their vast offerings of gelato is enough to tantalize even the fullest of tummies.
 And, if it makes you feel any better, think of it as low fat ice cream (approximately 132-180 versus 280 calories per swerving)….only so much better!
 Personally, Frost is my favorite gelateria in Austin.
 They import almost all of their ingredients from Italy to make the product as authentic and traditional as possible.
 Each time I indulge in Frost, I immediately become reminiscent of my time in Florence.
 Brava!
 Fat-free and dairy-free sorbet options available.
 Two Austin area locations: The Domain and Hill Country Galleria.

 Teo.
 Teo is housed in an adorably cute “cafe” with large outdoor seating complete with fireplace.
 They have several wonderful flavors of gelato and a few dairy-free Sorbetto options (fruit flavors).
 Their gelato has been given honors several times, including People’s Choice Award from the Gelato World Tour 2016 and Top 5 in the Gelato World Tour Finals 2014.
 They also offer a variety of coffee and tea options, as well as paninis and a few other snacks if your hungry is not satiated from the cold, sweet goodies.
 One Austin location: W. 38th Street.
 Now availabe in HEB stores.
 Click HERE to find a store near you.

 Sweet Ritual.
 This shop has been featured on several TV shows featuring Austin’s best, so I would be absolutely remiss not to include them.
 Not only because of the media presence, but because their 100% vegan ice creams are so good.
 Whereas most places only have a couple dairy free choices, Sweet Ritual provides over a dozen options all the time, plus additional rotating seasonal flavors.
 All flavors are scratch made, in-house.
 Just as creamy as any milk-based varieties.
 I would put money on a blind taste test with the pickiest of eaters.
-One Austin location: Relatively recent move to Airport Blvd.
+One Austin location: Airport Blvd.